JohnHammond/ctf-katana/README.md

 This repository, at the time of writing, will just host a listing of tools and commands that may help with CTF challenges.
 I hope to keep it as a "live document," and ideally it will not die out like the old "tools" page I had made ([https://github.com/USCGA/tools](https://github.com/USCGA/tools)).

-Hopefully, at some point I will develop software that will run through a lot of the low-hanging fruit and simple command-line tools, generate a report and have all the output in one place.
+**The formal tool that automates some of this low-hanging fruit checking is finally released.
+Katana is available at [https://github.com/JohnHammond/katana](https://github.com/JohnHammond/katana).** Pull-requests and contributions are welcome!

 ---------------